mtov/engsoftmoderna/en/chapter2.md

 So, an XP project encompasses:

 *   Releases, which are groups of iterations spanning a few months
-*   Iterations, which are groups of tasks resulting from story breakdowns, lasting a few weeks
+*   Iterations, which are groups of stories and respective tasks, lasting a few weeks
 *   Tasks, which take a few days to complete

-Generally, tasks should not be complex and should be completed in a few days.

-So, an XP project encompasses:

-*   Releases, which are groups of iterations spanning a few months
-*   Iterations, which are sets of tasks resulting from story breakdowns, lasting a few weeks
-*   Tasks, which take a few days to complete

 Once the tasks are created, the team should also decide who is responsible for each one.
 With that, the iteration begins with task implementation.

 An iteration concludes when all its stories have been implemented and validated by the customer representative.
 Therefore, at an iteration's end, the stories should be demonstrated to the customer representative, who must check and confirm their implementations.

 \index{Slacks}
-XP also proposes that teams should program some **slack** tasks, or tasks that can be postponed, during an iteration.
-Examples include studying a new technology, taking an online course, improving documentation or manuals, or even developing a side project.
+XP also proposes that teams should program **slack** tasks, or tasks that can be postponed, during an iteration.
+Examples include studying a new technology, taking an online course, improving documentation, or even developing a side project.
-In fact, companies like Google are renowned for allowing developers to use 20% of their time for personal project development ([link](https://arxiv.org/abs/1702.01715)).
-In XP, slack tasks have two primary objectives: (1) create a safety buffer which can be used should a task require more time than estimated and (2) allow developers some downtime from the demanding and intense project pace.
+In fact, companies like Google are renowned for allowing developers to use 20% of their time for personal projects ([link](https://arxiv.org/abs/1702.01715)).
+In XP, slack tasks have two primary objectives: (1) create a buffer which can be used should a task require more time than estimated and (2) allow developers some downtime from the demanding and intense project pace.